...

 The first step is to consult with a family law attorney as soon as possible.
 Your lawyer can help you understand your legal options and develop a plan of action that is in the best interests of your child.

-If your custody arrangement is governed by a court order, you may need to seek modification of the order before your ex-spouse is allowed to relocate.
+If a court order governs your custody arrangement, you might need to request modification of the order before allowing your ex-spouse to move.
 You will need to prove that the move would significantly affect your ability to maintain a meaningful relationship with your child.

 In some cases, the court may allow the relocation but modify the custody agreement to accommodate the distance.
 For example, the non-custodial parent may be awarded more extended visitation periods or may have the option to take the child for an extended period during school breaks.